Sporting Clube de Goa's Shanon Viegas hopes to shine in Portugal | Goal.com

 "This is just the start of a long journey.
 I have just turned 18 and I can't let my focus go astray.
 I have got this opportunity with the help of my father and Mr. Elvis.
 I'm grateful and I will try my best to make the best of it."

-Shanon is a product of the Sporting Goa’s youth development program, right from the time the club began their academy in 2010 and has been part of the U-12 to U-16 teams before joining the AIFF Academy in 2017.
+Shanon is a product of the Sporting Goa’s youth development program from the year 2010 and has been part of the U-12 to U-16 teams before joining the AIFF Academy in 2017.
 He won the 2013-14 GFA (Goa Football Association) U-14 League with Sporting Goa besides helping Don Bosco lift the Sporting U-12 trophy and emerge champions at the St Dominic Savio all-Goa inter-school football tournament in his formative years.

 "Correia decided that Shanon fits a role of a central midfielder in this team by playing number 6 in a 4-3-3 formation.
 ADO wanted him at that time but Covid-19 (pandemic situation) took that option away," Goes confirmed.